 Most experts agree that homosexuality and bisexuality result from emotional, environmental, biological, and hormonal factors.
 Put another way; various variables influence an individual’s sexual orientation.
 These factors also vary among individuals.
 Homosexuality and bisexuality aren’t created by how parents raise their children or by something that occurred to the child when young.
 Being bisexual or homosexual does not imply that the individual is mentally unwell or aberrant.
 Preconceptions or misconceptions held by others may burden them.

 Many individuals find their gender identity as teenagers or young adults with little or no prior sexual experience.
-Someone may observe, for example, that their sexual ideas and behaviours are focused on individuals of similar sex or both sexes.
-However, you don’t have to be homosexual or bisexual to fantasise about someone of the same sex.
+Someone may observe, for example, that their sexual ideas and behaviors are focused on individuals of similar sex or both sexes.
+However, you don’t have to be homosexual or bisexual to fantasize about someone of the same sex.
 Sexual orientation isn’t a choice and can’t be altered.
 Some homosexuals and bisexuals may conceal their sexual orientation to prevent prejudice from others or escape the embarrassment they feel regarding their sexuality.
 Conversion therapy and other attempts to convert somebody to a heterosexual are ineffective and harmful.

-Not only for the adolescents but also for their families, adolescent sexual development can be perplexing and anxiety-inducing.
+Not only for adolescents but also for their families, adolescent sexual development can be perplexing and anxiety-inducing.
 While many parents find their children’s sexuality a sensitive, complex, and even terrifying subject, they should remain patient and nonjudgmental.
 Teenage gender identity and sexual orientation continually evolve and change.
-The teenage maturation process frequently involves “putting on” and experimenting with various identities, roles, and behaviours, as this article has addressed throughout.
+The teenage maturation process frequently involves “putting on” and experimenting with various identities, roles, and behaviors, as this article has addressed throughout.
 This form of experimenting extends to sexual identity and sexual activity.
 While some parents are OK with their children having any gender identity or orientation as long as they are happy and content, others are not.
 Reach out to experts if you feel you need help.